 3.00 credits.
 Cost accounting deals with cost management.
 Cost management produces information through the process of identifying, collecting, measuring, classifying, and reporting information to managers within a firm.
 Cost management requires in-depth understanding of a firm's cost structure.
 This course will provide the student with the knowledge to utilize and manage cost data effectively for management decision making.
-Prerequisites & Notes: AC 1060 - Principles of Accounting II or AC 1080 - Managerial Accounting
+Prerequisite(s): AC 1080 - Managerial Accounting.